Business at Waynesburg University

 As a business major, you can choose from a wide variety of internships that will give you practical application and "real-world" experiences.
 Through personal one-on-one attention with professors, you can benefit from a comprehensive, unified experience with career needs in mind.

-The Department of Business Administration at Waynesburg University has been awarded the status of Candidate for Accreditation by the International Assembly for Collegiate Business Education (IACBE).
-The Department of Business Administration has affirmed its commitment to excellence in business education and is eligible to undergo an accreditation review of its business programs.
+The Department of Business Administration at Waynesburg University has been awarded the status of Candidate for Accreditation by the International Assembly for Collegiate Business Education (IACBE) located at 11374 Strang Line Road in Lenexa, Kansas, USA.
+In granting candidacy status, the IACBE has determined that the business programs in the following degrees are eligible for accreditation:

 For students looking to further their education in graduate school, check out Waynesburg University's Master of Business Administration Program.